 Approximate Cost of the Course at Colleges/Universities:

-Approximate Cost of Living: NZ $ 12,000 – NZ $ 15,000 per annum
+Approximate Cost of Living: NZ $ 20,000 per annum as per Immigration New Zealand

 3. Quality Learning

 The New Zealand education system is based on the British education model.
 New Zealand’s higher education programs are well known for their quality of teaching and advanced facilities.
-The government of New Zealand gas excellent quality assurance systems to monitor and ensure quality education.
+The government of New Zealand has excellent quality assurance systems to monitor and ensure quality education.
 Students can immensely benefit with their practical oriented education and excellent teaching standards.

 4. Minimal Requirements